 - Column formwork, and

-1. Column layout work: In this stage of works the location of columns are determined practically in field.
-It is done by laying rope according to grids shown in the drawing and then mark the location of columns related to rope.
+In the first step, the locations of columns are determined practically in the field.
+It is done by laying rope according to grids shown in the drawing and then marking the location of columns related to the rope.

-In drawing, column locations are shown related to grid-line with dimension.
-Practicaly, in field, ropes are our grid-line.
-So we place columns related to rope-line by measuring dimension shown in the drawing.
+In the drawing, column locations are shown related to grid-line with dimension.
+In the field, ropes are our grid-line.
+So we place columns related to rope-line by measuring the dimension shown in the drawing.

 This is normally described in the drawing like –

 C1-12#16 mm⌀ and stirrup-10 mm⌀ @ 4″ c/c.

 That means column C1 will have 12 numbers of 16 mm diameter bar as vertical bar and 10 mm diameter steel should be placed 4-inch center to center as stirrups.